How Much Does An Online Counseling Chat Cost?

 There are a variety of different types of mental health care available for a variety of different budgets.
-With a service like BetterHelp for example, you can generally expect to pay $60-90 per week (billed monthly).
+With a service like BetterHelp for example, if we're going to discuss how much does Betterhelp cost, you can generally expect to pay $60-90 per week (billed monthly).
 Costs may be higher based on availability and your preferences and location.
 This fee includes weekly online therapy sessions with a licensed mental health professional via phone or video chat, plus the option of online chat (in-app messaging) any time.

 While BetterHelp does not accept insurance, session costs are generally comparable to co-pays of most insurance plans.
 In comparison, traditional therapy appointments typically range from $75 to $150 per session.
 If you're concerned about the cost of therapy, options for financial aid are available.
 The support team at BetterHelp can help you learn more about supplemental assistance for online mental health resources.

 Continue reading to see how BetterHelp has assisted individuals who were seeking affordable mental health resources.